looak/Gambit/README.md

 	other special rules such as capture, promote and enpassant.
 Feels good at least to get this far!
 Now I can focus on what I was yesterday, fixing castling, but that's probably a task for tomorrow.

+	Not super happy about my implementations, could probably do something cooler with nested nodes of different types.
+Maybe I'll be able to have reasons to do it later when I start looking at capture or promotion.

 ### (2017-12-20)
 #### Two updates in one day?